LipeCarmelUFBA/IHMPC-Lab/README.md

 ## 1 - Introduction
 ---

-The IHMPC–Lab is a Python package to implement state-of-the-art stabilizing DMC-type MPC strategies of Odloak’s family of controllers.
+The IHMPC–Lab (also available at: https://codeocean.com/capsule/6835153/tree) is a Python package to implement state-of-the-art stabilizing DMC-type MPC strategies of Odloak’s family of controllers.
 This control family focuses on infinite horizon stabilizing MPC controllers with the feasibility of the optimization problem at any time step.
 The main features are: (i) the stabilizing properties are enforced by slacked terminal constraints, which tackles infeasible optimization problem conditions, (ii) offset free control laws, (iii) application of a canonical state-space model based on the analytical form of the step response of the system, (iv) capability of integration of the control law with RTO (Real-Time Optimization) targets, (v) capability of assessing economic targets directly in the control law.

 The IHMPC-Lab supports the design of control laws for systems containing the following combinations of open-loop poles:
 + Stable [1,2,3]